 Glastonbury review

-Posted : 17 years, 12 months ago on 21 November 2006 11:47 (A review of Glastonbury)Half decent documentary about one of the greatest music and arts festivals in the world.
+Posted : 18 years ago on 21 November 2006 11:47 (A review of Glastonbury)Half decent documentary about one of the greatest music and arts festivals in the world.
 Captures the flavour reasonably well, and archive footage is used nicely to tell the history of the festival, but suffers a little from cutting some scenes too short and lingering over others for too long.
 Worth a look.

 0 comments, Reply to this entry